MACH 33

 by Randal K. Jackson

 River of Night explores one of the most profound scientific turning points of the twentieth century: the realization that the universe extends far beyond our own galaxy.
-Set on Mount Wilson Observatory in the 1920s and 30s, the play brings Edwin Hubble, Milton Humason, and
+Set on Mount Wilson Observatory in the 1920s and 30s, the play brings Edwin Hubble, Milton Humason, and Albert Einstein to life against a backdrop of political upheaval and the rise of fascism in Europe.

 Parity